-The municipality recognises revenue when the amount of revenue can be reliably measured, it is probable that future economic benefits will flow to the municipality and when specific criteria have been met for each of the municipalities' activities as described below.
-When considering the probability of the future economic benefits that will flow to the entity, consideraton is given to the requirements as outlined in IGRAP 1.
+The municipality recognises revenue when the amount of revenue can be reliably measured, it is probable that future economic benefits will flow to the municipality and when specific criteria have been met for each of the municipality's activities as described below.
 The amount of revenue is not considered to be reliably measurable until all contingencies relating to the sale have been resolved.
 The municipality bases its estimates on historical results, taking into consideration the type of customer, the type of transaction and the specifics of each arrangement.
 Furthermore services rendered are recognised by reference to the stage of completion of the transaction at the reporting date.